awsdocs/aws-dynamodb-encryption-docs/doc_source/wrapped-provider.md

 The Wrapped Materials Provider \(Wrapped CMP\) lets you use wrapping and signing keys from any source with the DynamoDB Encryption Client\.
 The Wrapped CMP does not depend on any AWS service\.
 However, you must generate and manage your wrapping and signing keys outside of the client, including providing the correct keys to verify and decrypt the item\.

 The Wrapped CMP generates a unique item encryption key for each item\.
 It wraps the item encryption key with the wrapping key that you provide and saves the wrapped item encryption key in the [Material Description attribute](concepts.md#material-description) of the item\.
-Because you supply the wrapping and signing keys, you determine how the wrapping and signing keys are generated and whether they are unique to each item or reused\.
+Because you supply the wrapping and signing keys, you determine how the wrapping and signing keys are generated and whether they are unique to each item or are reused\.

 The Wrapped CMP is a secure implementation and a good choice for applications that can manage cryptographic materials\.

 The Wrapped CMP is one of several [cryptographic materials provider](concepts.md#concept-material-provider) \(CMPs\) that the DynamoDB Encryption Client supports\.
 For information about the other CMPs, see [How to Choose a Cryptographic Materials Provider](crypto-materials-providers.md)\.

-**For example code:**
+**For example code, see:**
 + Java: [AssymetricEncryptedItem](https://github.com/awslabs/aws-dynamodb-encryption-java/blob/master/examples/com/amazonaws/examples/AsymmetricEncryptedItem.java)
 + Python: [wrapped\-rsa\-encrypted\-table](https://github.com/awslabs/aws-dynamodb-encryption-python/blob/master/examples/src/wrapped_rsa_encrypted_table.py), [wrapped\-symmetric\-encrypted\-table](https://github.com/awslabs/aws-dynamodb-encryption-python/blob/master/examples/src/wrapped_symmetric_encrypted_table.py)